-Dating back to circa 860 AD, Leiden – or Leyden – is steeped in history.
+Dating back to around 860 AD, Leiden – or Leyden – is steeped in history.
 The city is known for having the oldest university in the Netherlands and is the birthplace of Rembrandt van Rijn.
 With many fascinating museums, places of interest and eye-catching monuments you are sure to be busy during your visit to Leiden.

-American Ancestoral roots in Leiden
+American ancestoral roots in Leiden

 Many of Leiden´s tourists – especially American – discover they have ancestoral roots in Leiden.
 This is because pilgrims from England lived and worked in the city from 1609 to 1620 on their way to the New World.
 Visit the Pilgrim Archives to see if you have any family ties in Leyden or Leiden.

-Also, be on the lookout for the numerous wall poems – in many different languages – to be found around the city.
+Lookout for the numerous wall poems – in many different languages – to be found around the city.
 These poems are part of a project “Poems and walls”, which began in 1992 with a poem by the Russian poet Marina Tsvetajeva.
 For peace and quiet, visit the beautiful courtyards (hofjes) of Leiden’s almshouses.

 While in Leiden you most certainly need to visit one of the world-class museums, keep your eyes peeled for the monuments that are dotted all over the city and chill out on Leiden’s canals and waterways.
 The city also boasts a lively nightlife, buzzing restaurants and lovely, quirky boutiques and shops.
 Above all, come have fun and relax in Leiden!